3 Things that Keep People out of Recovery

 2 – Romantic Relationships

-Codependency is an issue that exists outside of addiction treatment, certainly.
+Codependency is an issue that keeps people out of recovery.
 However, when you add a substance use disorder into the mix, it can become a vicious cycle.
 Dating and relationships can already be an emotionally difficult venture filled with excitement and turmoil.
-For addicts, whom also have comorbid conditions such as bipolar disorder, depression, or generalized anxiety disorder, may suffer devastating lows when relationships do not work out.
+For addicts, who also have comorbid conditions such as bipolar disorder, depression, or generalized anxiety disorder, may suffer devastating lows when relationships do not work out.

 Sometimes romantic partners also are complicit in substance use and so both detaching from the partner and the substance is something that would be even more difficult.